carlosvalenciano/credit-risk-classification/README.md

 ## Overwiew of Analysis

 -The purpose of the analysis is to create and evaluate the accuracy of a data model that predicts the credity worthiness of potential borrowers from peer-to-peer lending services

-- The financial data the information was on the size of the loan -its interest rate
+-The financial data the information was on the size of the loan

+  -its interest rate
   -the borrower's income
   -the debt to income ratio